Work visas for highly-skilled specialists

 - the signature of the insurer.

-Insurance policies and confirmation letters which do not contain the above information and standard forms stamped by the insurer are not accepted.
+Insurance policies and contracts which do not contain the above information and standard forms stamped by the insurer are not accepted.

 6. Original of HIV Test (AIDS) certificate made within the last three months.
 The HIV Test Certificate should be signed by a doctor and by the applicant and stamped by a medical organisation;